aspose-total/Aspose.Total-Products/total/en/python-net/conversion/mobi-to-fods/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a MOBI to FODS conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert MOBI file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+<h2>Why to Convert MOBI to FODS</h2>

+The MOBI format is a popular ebook format, used by many readers and devices.
+It is a proprietary format developed by Amazon for Kindle devices.
+However, the FODS format is a Microsoft Excel Open XML Spreadsheet format, which is widely used for data storage and manipulation.
+Therefore, it is often necessary to convert MOBI files to FODS format for further processing.

+<h2>How Aspose.Total Helps for MOBI to FODS Conversion</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help Python developers automate the conversion process.
+It consists of various APIs that can be used to convert MOBI to FODS.
+The process is mainly in two steps.
+Firstly, the MOBI file is converted to HTML using Aspose.Words for Python via .NET API.
+After that, the HTML is saved into the desired Microsoft Excel format using Excel Python API Aspose.Cells for Python via .NET.
+This API can also be used to manipulate the data in the FODS file.

+The Aspose.Total for Python via .NET API is a powerful tool for Python developers, as it provides a comprehensive set of APIs for dealing with different file formats.
+It is easy to use and can help developers automate the conversion process quickly and efficiently.

 {{% /blocks/products/pf/feature-page-summary %}}